 Bob Myers: General Manager for the Golden State Warriors

-Under the leadership of alumnus Bob Myers '03, the Golden State Warriors earned an NBA championship in 2015 and reached game seven of the finals in 2016.
+Under the leadership of alumnus Bob Myers '03, the Golden State Warriors earned an NBA championship in 2015, 2017, 2018 and 2022, and reached the finals in 2016 and 2019.
+Myers was also named the NBA's Executive of the Year in 2014-15 and again 2016-17.
 During the same period, the sports agent-turned-general-manager orchestrated the construction of a new stadium in downtown San Francisco.
-He credits Loyola for giving him the foundation to do it all.
+He credits LLS for giving him the foundation to do it all.

 Myers joined the Warriors organization in April 2011 as assistant general manager and vice president of basketball operations.
 Myers’ lifelong passion for basketball and its players has been the foundation for his career in the professional sports industry, where he credits his legal background as critical to his success.

 Myers played basketball for UCLA during college.
 Upon graduating, he was excited to jump into the world of sports-agency representation.
 As a former player, he connected well with athletes and had a firsthand understanding of their roles and concerns on and off the court.
 As an intern for legendary agent Arn Tellem, he received unique insider insight into the business of athlete representation and how often it involved contracts, negotiations and reams of legal documents.
 Looking to advance his career, Myers sought the advice of Tellem and LLS alumnus Joel Wolf ’02, who both told him that a JD was an important part of becoming a successful agent.